Up to CHF 99

 Topical vs. Oral

-The good news is that topical finasteride shows a significantly better side effect profile than oral administration.
+In studies, topical finasteride showed lower systemic DHT reduction and lower rates of certain side effects than oral administration.
 [11] For a detailed comparison of both forms of administration, read our article Finasteride Topical vs. Oral.

 With ultra-low dose topical finasteride (0.005%), the side effect rate is even lower since the medication is hardly absorbed into the blood.